endurantgames/cosmiclegends/src/classes/divine.md

 :   Imbued with power comparable to the titan personification of
     strength, you can break down most barriers with ease.
     Add 2 to the dice pool to advance the Smash or Rescue goals.

+Weapon of the Gods

+:   You have a weapon that is unique in the universe, possibly
+    crafted by a deity of the forge.
+Decide on the specific weapon, and add that weapon's proper name as a Core Power Word.
+    In addition, choose either one Energy Power Word from the Dynamo class or one Element Power Word from the Shaper list, and use that as Personal Power Word whenever you have your weapon.

 Wisdom of Athena